top of page

 How to Rebuild Your Sense of Smell After Illness: A Step-by-Step Daily Routine

 If you've recently experienced a loss or reduction in your sense of smell after illness, you're not alone, and there is hope.
-Our sense of smell, or olfaction, deeply affects our enjoyment of food, emotional connections, and even memory.
-Rebuilding it is not just possible; it’s achievable through consistent, targeted practice.
+Our sense of smell, or olfaction, deeply affects our enjoyment of food, emotional connections, and memory.
+Rebuilding it is achievable through consistent, targeted practice.

 Here’s your daily step-by-step guide to reclaiming your sensory world.